canaryhealth/jstc/doc/manual.rst

 Et voilà, soufflé!

-If you also want to support pre-compilation (i.e. server-side template tokenization for faster client-side runtime evaluation), then take a look at the `handlebars implementation
+If you also want to support pre-compilation (i.e. server-side template tokenization for faster client-side runtime evaluation), more collapsable whitespace tokens, and other features, then take a look at the `handlebars implementation
 <https://github.com/canaryhealth/jstc/blob/master/jstc/engines/handlebars.py>`_.